WebKit/WebKit/Introduction.md

 ## Debugging Layout Tests in Xcode

 The easiest way to debug a layout test is with WebKitTestRunner or DumpRenderTree.
-In Product > Scheme, select “All Source”.
+In Product > Scheme, select “Everything up to WebKit + Tools”.

 In Product > Scheme > Edit Scheme, open “Run” tab.
 Pick WebKitTestRunner or DumpRenderTree, whichever is desired in “Executable”.